steveg-rocket/astro-www/src/pages/fd-service-ux-design/about-the-fd-designs.md

 ## UX Research Findings

-### Inefficient and redundant tasks frustrate OA’s
+### Inefficient and redundant tasks frustrate OAs

-An efficient FDS application should automate redundant tasks for the operator, as well as create a unified experience across the enterprise, reducing the training time it takes for OA’s to learn the system and begin contributing meaningful work right away.
+An efficient FDS application should automate redundant tasks for the operator, as well as create a unified experience across the enterprise, reducing the training time it takes for OAs to learn the system and begin contributing meaningful work right away.

 UX research conducted in collaboration with users and domain experts on existing FDS workflows and systems identified the following:

 **Redundancy**:

-One of the biggest hurdles for OA’s was the inefficient repetitiveness in which their tasks are performed.
+One of the biggest hurdles for OAs was the inefficient repetitiveness in which their tasks are performed.

 **Pain Points**: